IMalaspina/dvmath-extensions/dv16/README.md

 ## Overview

-This module implements DV¹⁶ (sedenions) with **ASTO Variant 5 (Partial Singularity Treatment)**, a novel method for handling zero divisors in the Cayley-Dickson construction beyond octonions.
+This module implements DV¹⁶ (sedenions) with **ASTO Variant 5 (Partial Singularity Treatment)**, establishing DV¹⁶ as the first non-trivial **Singularity Algebra (S-Algebra)**—a new class of algebras with explicit singularity treatment.

-**Status Update (December 2025):** The challenges of sedenions have been successfully addressed through ASTO Variant 5, which provides a consistent method for handling zero divisors.
+**Status Update (December 2025):** The challenges of sedenions have been successfully addressed through ASTO Variant 5.
+This work introduces the formal concept of **S-Algebras**, algebras equipped with operations to resolve internal singularities like zero divisors.

 ## Key Results